Proven Rhode Island Domestic Assault Lawyer Ready To Help You

 Defending the Communities of Providence, Warwick, Cranston, Pawtucket, Woonsocket, Coventry, Cumberland, and South Kingstown

 Domestic violence offenses are those that take place between relatives, individuals who have been in a relationship within the past year, individuals who share a child together, or cohabitants of at least three years.
 In Rhode Island, if a police officer responds to a call for domestic violence, and has probable cause to believe that crime has been committed, the officer is required by law to make an arrest.
-If you have been arrested, call our Rhode Island domestic violence attorney.
+If you have been arrested, call our Rhode Island domestic violence lawyer.

 As a former prosecutor, our lawyer Noah J. Kilroy has litigated countless domestic violence cases.
 Noah J. Kilroy now uses that experience to mount an aggressive defense on your behalf.
 Because evidence can go stale and witnesses tend to change their mind or forget critical facts that may exonerate you, it is critical that you contact our office immediately if you have been charged with domestic violence.
-You need the trusted Rhode Island domestic violence lawyer at Kilroy Law Firm on your case.
+You need the trusted Rhode Island domestic violence attorney at Kilroy Law Firm on your case.

 Unfortunately, domestic violence happens all too often in our society.
 Domestic violence affects women, men, and children; the aftermath may be devastating to everyone involved.
 Domestic violence disputes involving professional athletes, celebrities, and other public figures seem to appear in the national media on a weekly basis.